ruby-processing/JRubyArt/_posts/2015-11-21-windows_started.md

 Although there are some drawbacks to using the Ruby version Processing (slower start up time, and sometimes performance), having Ruby's API available to translate your ideas into sketches more than makes up for them.

-Why was ruby-processing not updated to use processing3.0+?
-The [major changes][changes] between processing-2.2.1 and processing-3.0 are not backward compatible.
-Furthermore since JRubyArt was designed to use jruby-9.0.0.0 from the outset, it makes use of the more literate ruby-2.2 syntax (although the original ruby-processing might run with jruby-9.2+, the examples and the ruby-processing library are all based on ruby-2.3.0 syntax).

 ### Setup

-Setting JRubyArt since JRubyArt-2.0 does not require a vanilla processing install, but still requires some configutation to point to your libraries folder.
+Setting JRubyArt since JRubyArt-2.0 does not require a vanilla processing install, but still requires some configuration to point to your libraries folder.

 Install [wget][wget] which is also available as [cygwin][cygwin] package, openjdk (11.0.3+), and some version of ruby-2.2+ preferably jruby-9.2+.
-### Processing

-Installing processing is optional but you could us it download the processing and contributed libraries.
-You can check to see what platforms are supported [here][platforms].
-Download processing-3.5.3 from the [official website][official] and install, prefer to install in say `C:/Java/Processing` ie folders without special characters or spaces.
-When you're done, make sure to take note of the directory you installed the app to complete the configuration.

-__Finishing up__

-Fire up processing, and use the processing ide to install the sound and video libraries as these are no longer included in the download (but you will surely want them):-

-`Sketch/Import Library/Add Library/Video` _ide menu_

 ### JRuby